Table of Contents

 Your doctor will help you find the treatment that’s right for you.

 Addiction is a chronic, relapsing disease.
 That means it goes on for a long time.
 It may take many attempts before you can break your addiction.

 - How do I know if I have a problem?

-- What treatments are there for addiction?
+- What treatments are available for my abuse or addiction?

 Copyright © American Academy of Family Physicians